 Cardboard loom weaving is fun and easy, and kids will be amazed with the projects they can make using just a piece of cardboard and some yarn scraps.
 In this post, you’ll learn how to make a cardboard weaving loom, how to weave on it, and how to take your finished weaving project off the loom.

 Great Weaving Activity for Beginners

 The other day I taught the kids how to weave on a cardboard loom.
-They’ve shown a real interest in fibre crafts lately, so I’m introducing them to the basics of some of my favourites.
-I’ve taught them braid on a cardboard braiding board, and how to knit on a toilet roll loom, and they loved those activities, so I knew they’d enjoy weaving too.
+They’ve shown a real interest in fibre crafts lately, so I’m introducing them to some of the classics that I loved when I was a kid.

 We’ve done a lot of lacing and weaving activities over the years but this was the hooligans’ first time weaving on an actual loom.
 They were surprised by how quick and easy it was to do and they were thrilled with the way their projects turned out.

 Loom weaving is a relaxing activity that kids can do in their down-time or while watching t.v. or even to pass the time in the car.
 Most kids don’t get the opportunity to learn these classic, old-fashioned hand-crafts anymore, so I’m thrilled that my hooligans are so keen to learn them.

 What can you make on a Cardboard Loom?

 You can make all kinds of weaving projects on a homemade loom.
 Some simple projects for kids are:

 I plan to introduce the kids to circular weaving next, so I’ll share that process and the photos too!